AllStarLink/ASL3/README.md

 ```

 This will save your git credentials in your home directory next time you use them.
+Be sure global is preceded with two dashes rather than one long dash.

 ```
+git config --global user.name
-git config credential.helper store
+git config --global user.email git config --global credential.helper store
 ```

 ### Install ASL3